New Variety

-The New Variety is an American cabaret created and produced by Thomas Goodman and Richard O'Donnell.
-It was a fast-paced, ever-changing volley of acts that included jugglers, fire-eaters, stand-up comics, singers, musicians, and sketch comedy troupes.
-It was hailed by June Sawyer of the Chicago Tribune as a cabaret for the '90s.
+The New Variety was an American cabaret created and produced by Thomas Goodman and Richard O'Donnell.
+Active in the years 1992–1994, it was a fast-paced, ever-changing volley of acts that included jugglers, fire-eaters, stand-up comics, singers, musicians, and sketch comedy troupes.

 History

 In February 1992, producers Thomas Goodman (founder of CrossCurrents Cabaret) and R. O’Donnell (co-founder of New Age Vaudeville) teamed up to present the New Variety, located at 400 N. Clark, downtown Chicago.
 Modeled after the vaudeville variety shows of the ‘20s and '30s, the New Variety presented an evening’s worth of acts that included jugglers, fire-eaters, comics, singers, musicians, and sketch comedy troupes.

 Venues

 New Variety Cabaret

 The original location of the New Variety was the upstairs of the Italian restaurant Bellagio.
 Built specifically for the show, the cabaret was an elegant and intimate 100-seat theater, revealing a sophisticated art deco-style decor.
 The audience sat at round black tables with green and black chairs around a small black-and-white checkered stage, slightly raised.

-Hailed by the June Sawyer of the Chicago Tribune as a Cabaret for the 90s. the bill included artistic director and host Richard O'Donnell (billed as "R."), jazz band the Vince Willis Trio, juggler extraordinaire Andy Head, drummer Donny DeMarco Jr., tap dancer Ayrie King, stand-up comedy by John Tamborino, and Saxophonist Sarah Underwood, followed by a crowning performance by the incomparable blues chanteuse Barbara LeShoure.
+Hailed by the June Sawyer of the Chicago Tribune as a cabaret for the 90s, the bill included artistic director and host Richard O'Donnell (billed as "R."), jazz band the Vince Willis Trio, juggler Andy Head, drummer Donny DeMarco Jr., tap dancer Ayrie King, stand-up comedy by John Tamborino, and saxophonist Sarah Underwood, followed by a crowning performance by the blues chanteuse Barbara LeShoure.